 Tea houses have become a common term when it comes to trekking in the Himalayas of Nepal including Everest Base Camp.
-To those who are not familiar with the term ‘Tea Houses’, it isn’t only the shop that sells tea but is a small hotel in the trail of the trek that serves accommodation including bed and breakfast.
-Tea Houses are the best way to explore the history and culture of the people living there and preserving their culture and tradition serving the trekkers.
+To those who are not familiar with the term ‘Tea Houses’, it isn’t only the shop that sells tea.
+But is a small hotel on the trail of the trek that serves accommodation including bed and breakfast.
+Tea House in the Everest Base Camp Trek are the best way to explore the history and culture of the people living there.
+This allows them to preserve their culture and tradition serving the trekkers.

-Originally, tea houses meant a small shop selling tea and a place to rest for the travelers.
-But later on, with the increasing number of trekkers, these tea houses started to develop into the lodge that offers the place for overnight stay and food.
-Generally, you will find the local staff and owner in the tea houses providing the enthintic culture.
+Originally, tea houses meant a small shop selling tea and a place to rest for travelers.
+But later on, with the increasing number of trekkers, these tea houses started to develop into lodge.
+Such tea houses offer a place for overnight stay and food.
+Generally, you will find the local staff and owner in the tea houses providing the ethnic culture.
 The prices in the tea houses are usually cheap and affordable.

-Tea houses are the most famous model of accommodation for the trekkers in the Everest region that offer a clean and safe place for the night stay.
-The typical tea house offers all kinds of services for the comfortability of its customers.
+Tea houses are the most famous model of accommodation for the trekkers in the Everest region that offer a clean and safe place for the night’s stay.
+The typical tea house in the Everest Base Camp Trek offers all kinds of services for the comfort of its customers.
 After walking for hours and hours you need a comfortable and safe place to stay.
 A tea house along the trail offers necessary basic amenities like showers, hot meals, and electricity.

 Staying in a tea house is highly recommended as it helps to experience the unique culture and traditions as well as the lifestyle of rural Himalayan peoples.
-It also helps to be more close with local peoples which makes the take more exciting.
+It also helps to be close to local people which makes the take more exciting.
 The local people are very friendly.
 You will be overwhelmed by the love and affection they offer.

 Toilet, shower, and room

 All the tea houses are different in the quality of the services they provide.
-Especially the accommodation’s quality and the price are determined by the altitude, location, and market completion of the tea houses.
+Especially the accommodation’s quality and price are determined by the altitude, location, and market completion of the tea houses.
 There are many tea houses on the trail of EBC as every year thousands of trekkers trek on this route.
-On the higher altitude, the facilities won’t be as comfortable as at lower altitudes.
-Similarly, the price in the higher altitude is more expensive than the lower altitude.
-Almost every tea house in the Khumbu region has a twin room which offers a room with two single beds in the two sides of the room and a small tea table in between.
-They offer a pillow, beds sheets, and bed cover but taking sleeping bags is recommended because it gets too cold during nights.
+At a higher altitude, the facilities won’t be as comfortable as at lower altitudes.
+Similarly, the price at the higher altitude is more expensive than at the lower altitude.
+Almost every tea house in the Khumbu region has a twin room which offers a room with two single beds on the two sides of the room and a small tea table in between.
+They offer a pillow, bed sheets, and bed cover but taking sleeping bags is recommended because it gets too cold at night.

 Intake of any meat dishes is not recommended in the upper Himalayas as they might not be fresh and safe for consumption.
 According to Sherpas’ beliefs animals are not slaughtered in the mountains therefore the meat is brought from the lower altitude which takes days.
 Having traditional rice and vegetables is the best food for your health while trekking in the Himalayas.